PaulTestaBrown/pols1600_site/content/home/syllabus.md

 - 5% Attendance
 - 10% Class participation
-- 10% Weekly problem sets
+- 10% Weekly Tutorials
-- 15% Assignments leading up to your final project
 - 30% Weekly in labs
+- 20% Assignments leading up to your final project
-- 30% Final project
+- 25% Final project

 ## Academic Integrity

-Any violation of the above statement will be understood as an act of academic dishonesty and will be handled according to the policies detailed in
+Please review Brown's [Academic Code](https://www.brown.edu/academics/college/degree/policies/academic-code) academic code.
+Students who submit academic work that uses others’ ideas, words, research, or images without proper attribution and documentation are in violation of the academic code.
+Infringement of the academic code entails penalties ranging from reprimand to suspension, dismissal, or expulsion from the University.

 ## Access Statement